EGPostema/DrawerDissect/README.md

 Make sure that miniconda is installed and updated.
 [Download the latest version here.](https://docs.anaconda.com/free/miniconda/)

 Then, create a new conda environment that includes all the necessary packages for image resizing, cropping, and OCR.
-Make sure to replace ```<your-env-name>``` with the actual name you want for the environment.

 - On a Mac, you can do this in the terminal.
 - For Windows, search for and open the "Anaconda Prompt" to create your conda environment.

+To create the environment, use the command below.
+Make sure to replace ```<your-env-name>``` with the actual name you want for the environment.

 ```sh
 conda create -n <your-env-name> -c conda-forge python=3.9 pillow pandas pytesseract tesseract pip git